 Types of Foster Care: Group Homes and Kinship Care

 In other group homes, however, children were physically and sexually abused or neglected by staff and forced to participate in the religious beliefs of their caretakers.
 Sometimes untrained workers tried behavior modification techniques that were cruel and inhumane.
 With little monitoring by the government, it was possible for group homes to cut back on food, clothing, education and program to make a profit for the operators.

 Group homes are now subject to a number of federal regulations.
-Any care facility that houses six or more children is considered a group home.
+However, that doesn’t stop some group homes from continuing to abuse children.
 Most group homes are small, and try to integrate the children into the local community.
-The residents attend local schools, are closely supervised, have a structured life -- with a counselor on duty around the clock in most cases -- and a schedule of counseling, tutoring, and other services.
+The residents attend local schools, are supervised around the clock, and have a structured life with counseling, tutoring, and other services.

 Formal kinship care is linked to state and federal child welfare laws.
-Federal legislation impacting kinship care includes The Adoption Assistance and Child Welfare Act of 1980, Title IV of the Social Security Act, and The Indian Child Welfare Act.
-Thus, kinship caregivers may be able to access Social Security Funds for the child, Temporary Assistance for Needy Families (TANF) funds for the child, and medical assistance for the child.
+Federal legislation impacting kinship care includes the Adoption Assistance and Child Welfare Act of 1980, Title IV of the Social Security Act, and the Indian Child Welfare Act.
+Thus, kinship caregivers may be able to access Social Security funds, Temporary Assistance for Needy Families (TANF) funds, and medical assistance for the child.